 In January 2002, Joe was appointed Chief of Police for the City of Patton Village, Texas.
 Joe was responsible for rebuilding that flailing department from the ground up.
 When Joe retired from Patton Village in 2012, the agency had received numerous accolades from the community and, to this day, continues to be a professional and recognized law enforcement organization.
 After Patton Village, Joe served as a reserve detective for Sheriff James Walters in San Jacinto County.
 Upon Sheriff Walter’s death the interim appointed Sheriff reorganized the department and Joe took on the position as Detective Sergeant with the Splendora ISD Police Department, handling internal investigations and serving as a consultant to the Chief of Police.

 Joe joined the San Jacinto County Sheriff’s Office in November 2014 when Sheriff Greg Capers asked him to serve as his Chief Deputy for the Sheriff’s Office.
 In addition to being the 'Second in Command' and the Sheriff’s Executive Assistant, Joe’s duties include managing all Operations of the Sheriff's Office; Supervising and assisting the Command Staff; Custodian of Sheriff's Office Records; Public Information Officer; Budget Officer; and Professional Standards and Integrity Commander.
 Joe still finds time to entertain his first love - working Patrol - while proudly and honorably serving the citizens of San Jacinto County, Texas.

 On June 2, 2017, after over 40 years of honorable service to law enforcement, Joe stepped into retirement.
-He will continue to serve San Jacinto County in the position of Reserve Chief Deputy, leading the Sheriff's Reserve Bureau.
+He continued to serve San Jacinto County as the Reserve Chief Deputy, leading the Sheriff's Reserve Bureau.